Skip to main content

 I signed up for every service on this list with my own credit card.
 No press accounts, no "send us your best meals" arrangements.
 I ordered the low-sodium or heart-healthy options when available, or manually selected the lowest-sodium meals when services didn't have a dedicated plan.

 Testing period: 6 weeks (January-February 2026).
-I tracked sodium intake using the USDA FoodData Central database and cross-referenced with each service’s published nutrition data.
-When numbers didn’t match, I contacted the company directly.
-I also called Magic Kitchen, Mom’s Meals, and BistroMD to verify their medical diet claims. all three provided documentation backing up their
+I tracked sodium intake using the USDA FoodData Central database and cross-referenced with each service's published nutrition data.
+When numbers didn't match, I contacted the company directly.
+I also called Magic Kitchen, Mom's Meals, and BistroMD to verify their medical diet claims.
+All three provided documentation backing up their published sodium numbers.

 • Sodium levels (40% weight): Actual measured sodium per meal, consistency across menu, whether they hit their published claims